ISISNeutronMuon/quickBayes/docs/source/cf_methods.rst

 The differential evolution algorithm provides an equation that determines how the random walkers will be updated.
 Each walker describes the potential parameters for the model, :math:`\underline{\theta}_i^t`, where :math:`i` is used to label the different walkers and :math:`t` labels the step of the algorithm.
-The walkers are then evolve to their new positions according to the equation
+The walkers evolve to their proposed new positions according to the equation

 .. math::
    \underline{\theta}_i^{t+1} = \underline{\theta}_i^t + \gamma(\underline{\theta}_j^t - \underline{\theta}_k^t) + \underline{\epsilon}

-where :math:`i\ne j\ne k`, `gamma` gives the strength of the coupling between the walkers and :math:`\epsilon` provides a random change to the parameters.
+where :math:`i\ne j\ne k`, :math:`\gamma` gives the strength of the coupling between the walkers and :math:`\epsilon` provides a random change to the parameters.
 The first term provides some history to the method, so the new parameter values are not completely random.
 This prevents the walker from picking new guesses that are significantly worse than the current one.
 The second term can be thought of as a diffusion term, it determines how much the walker will move.